NuGet/Home/proposed/2021/NuGet-CPPCLI-Support.md

 The `Asset Target Fallback` implementation currently suffers from a bug where the dependencies are not pulled in correctly, see [5957](https://github.com/NuGet/Home/issues/5957).

+Whatever the effective frameworks turn out to be, there are 2 approaches that we can take.

+* Utilize AssetTargetFallback

-Asset Target Fallback would require project type changes.
+This would require project type changes.
 The project type would specify which target framework to fall back to.
 This likely requires fixing [5957](https://github.com/NuGet/Home/issues/5957).
 Note that this would *generate* a warning when managed packages are used.

-The likely solution is to introduce a `dedicated dual compatibility` framework
+* Introduce a `dedicated dual compatibility` framework

 Similar to how `.NET Core` implements `.NET Standard` and supports `.NET Core` as a same family framework, we can add a framework type that's only allowed in projects, and not packages.
 This framework could define it's compatible as both `native` and `managed`.

 The downside here is that NuGet does not have a framework that's only supported in projects.
 Given that this is not a real `target`, it is counter to what NuGet frameworks are supposed to represent.

-An open question is whether packing of these projects is supported.

 ## Test Strategy

+TBD

 ## Future Work

 ## Open Questions

-* Can these projets be packaged?
-These projects produce managed assemblies.
-What's the framework generated?
-* How about C# -> C#/CLI -> native.
+* Is PackageReference support being added for .NET Framework C++/CLI as well?
+Or only .NET Core C++/CLI projects?

+* When a package contains both `native` and `managed` assets, which ones are preferred?

+* Which frameworks are going to be supported with .NET Core C++/CLI?
+Will net5.0-windows be supported eventually?
+Asset Target Fallback becomes tricky if so.

+* Which framework changes should we adopt?
+Asset Target Fallback or a `dedicated dual compatibility framework`.

 ## Considerations